Student Recognition

 The successful candidate will receive a monetary award of $1000 and will be honoured at a luncheon with the adjudication committee.

 Note: This award is for students enrolled in a program at the undergraduate level.
-A student may not nominate oneself for this award.
 Nominators must be a faculty or staff member of Thompson Rivers University.

 Application

-A complete application package must include the following completed documents and be sent to Umme Mansoory at lead@tru.ca no later than the first Wednesday in March by 4:00 pm.
+A complete application package must include the following completed documents and be sent to lead@tru.ca no later than the first Wednesday in March by 4:00 pm.

-Nominator Form along with two, 300-500 word responses to the information requested on the nominator form.
+Nominator Form along with a 300-500 word response to the information requested on the nominator form.

 Co-Nominator Form along with a 300-500 word response to the information requested on the co-nominator form.